-The following PEN-related publications are authored by PEN partners or PEN resource people, names in bold, and use PEN methods and/or data, or were at least partly funded by PEN
+The following PEN-related publications are authored by PEN partners or PEN resource people, and use PEN methods and/or data, or were at least partly funded by PEN

 Walelign, S.Z., Pouliot, M., Larsen, H.O. and Smith-Hall, C. 2017.
 Combining household income and asset data to identify livelihood strategies and their dynamics.
 The Journal of Development Studies.